Best Polarized Sunglasses

 When picking what type of polarized shades you want to use on your outdoor adventures, you’ll want to take a look at lens colors.
 The color of the lenses on your glasses can make a big difference depending on what you’re planning to use the shades for.
 Both colors and contrasts can be affected by lens tint, and exactly how your lenses are tinted can also determine how much sunlight is going to hit your eyes.

 Darker lens colors are usually found in brown, green, and grey tints.
 These darker tints are probably the best lens tints for outdoor enthusiasts who know they’ll be around a good deal of sunlight.
 Darker lenses can help to dramatically cut back on glare, meaning you won’t strain your eyes so much on bright days.
-Color distortion is also something to examine with darker lenses, since grey and green lenses don’t tend to do this.
+Color distortion is also something to examine with darker lenses since grey and green lenses don’t tend to do this.
 However, some brown lens tints can create small distortions in color.

 One thing to keep in mind, though, when examining lenses on polarized shades is that sometimes polarized lenses need to be a bit lighter in tint to prevent color distortion when balancing out anti-glare features.

-The materials used by the manufacturers to design the lenses are going to determine a lot about your sunglasses.
+The materials used by the manufacturers to design the lenses are going to determine a lot of your sunglasses.
 Typically, better materials in the lenses are going to cost more, and also affect how well the lenses work to boost clarity, how long the lenses last, and how heavy the lenses will feel on your face.

 Most sunglass lenses are made up of either glass, polycarbonate, polyurethane, or acrylic.
 Glass lenses are the best type of lenses for vision, performance, and strength.
 Scratch resistant and capable of providing clearer vision, glass lenses can boost performance for outdoor enthusiasts.
 Glass lenses do have some drawbacks.
 They are typically heavier than other lenses, cost more, and can still scratch when dropped, although the lenses won’t shatter or chip up.